-- Caixa Geral de Depósitos, owned by the State; - Millennium BCP, listed in Euronext Lisbon; - Santander Totta, 100% owned by the Spanish giant Santander; - BPI, now controlled by Spanish bank, LaCaixa; and - Novo Banco, which succeeded to Banco Espírito Santo, then Portugal's oldest bank, following its resolution in 2014.
+Caixa Geral de Depósitos, owned by the State;

+- Millennium BCP, listed in Euronext Lisbon; - Santander Totta, 100% owned by the Spanish giant Santander; - BPI, now controlled by Spanish bank, LaCaixa; and - Novo Banco, which succeeded to Banco Espírito Santo, then Portugal's oldest bank, following its resolution in 2014.
 Novo Banco now belongs to Lone Star, an international private equity firm.

-Portugal's banking system is efficient and modern, despite the upheaval that followed the international financial crisis of 2008 and the Portuguese sovereign debt crisis of 2011 which led to the change in ownership of some banks and to the collapse of Banco Espírito Santo, Banif, BPN and BPP.
+Portugal's banking system is efficient, modern and offers advanced financial products, despite the upheaval that followed the international financial crisis of 2008 and the Portuguese sovereign debt crisis of 2011 which led to the change in ownership of some banks and to the collapse of Banco Espírito Santo, Banif, BPN and BPP.